Thursday, October 29, 2015

 FULL FACE MAKE THE WORK EXPLOSIVE

-Louis-Philippe hesitates to buy the work that will become France's iconic painting and when another insurrection breaks out six months later, stops exhibiting it.
+Louis-Philippe hesitates to buy what will become France's great iconic painting and stops exhibiting it six months later when another insurrection breaks out.

 By Eugène Delacroix, 1831, zoom